 Hopefully, The Elder Scrolls Online carries the series’ tradition, and is moddable.
 To be exact it’s extendable, so there are addons that make playing the game, and managing your character more enjoyable.

-I know first-hand that once you install the mods below, there’s no going back.
+I know first-hand that once you install the mods below, there’s no going back (in a good way).
 I won’t judge Zenimax Online’s choices, they wanted to provide a clean and minimal experience with their interface, and what they have achieved is beautiful, and one of a kind in an MMO.

-So enough of my chit-chat, let’s see which are the most essential ESO addons, whether everyone uses them, or no one has heard of their glory.
+So enough of my chit-chat, let’s list the most essential ESO addons, whether everyone uses them, or no one has heard of their glory.